-Our success depends on key members of our management and our ability to attract and retain experienced explorationists and other professional personnel
+Our success depends on key members of our management and our ability to attract and retain experienced technical and other professional personnel

-Our success is highly dependent on our senior management personnel, none of which are currently subject to an employment contract.
+Our success is highly dependent on our senior management personnel, none of whom is currently subject to an employment contract.
 The loss of one or more of these individuals could have a material adverse effect on our business.
-Furthermore, competition for experienced explorationists and engineers is intense.
+Furthermore, competition for experienced technical and other professional personnel is intense.
 If we cannot retain our current personnel or attract additional experienced personnel, our ability to compete could be adversely affected.